User stories: a beginner’s guide to acceptance criteria

 Acceptance criteria define the boundaries of a user story, and are used to confirm when a story is completed and working as intended.

-For the above example, the acceptance criteria could include:
+So for the above example, the acceptance criteria could include:

-- A user cannot submit a form without completing all the mandatory fields
+- A user cannot submit a form without completing all the mandatory fields.

-- Information from the form is stored in the registrations database
+- Information from the form is stored in the registrations database.

-- Protection against spam is working
+- Protection against spam is working.

 - An acknowledgment email is sent to the user after submitting the form.